 This is a good example of how much the Festival of the Arts differs from other Festivals.
 Almost all of the plating is completed inside the Studio, first with the swirls of chocolate sauce underneath.
 The cake is then placed on top, before another cast member delicately squeezes colorful dollops of fruity sauce around the cake and then it’s finished with a couple twists of a powdered sugar mill.
 Beautiful, rich, and decadent.

 Frozen French Martini: Grey Goose, Vodka, Chambord Liqueur, Pineapple, Orange, and Grape Juice with Lemon-Lime Foam – L’Art de la Cuisine Francaise

 At fourteen dollars, you’re definitely paying for the privilege, but this is a well-balanced, refreshing cocktail that’s easy to drink and actually packs a pretty good punch.
 It’s worth the premium price.

 This is a big portion of fresh, crunchy, salty chips covered in a rich and creamy Lobster Cheese sauce with plenty of chunks of lobster placed on top.
 It’s a bit removed from the theme of the Festival, but I think you’ll enjoy the flavors and the portion for the price.
 There’s plenty of art to enjoy elsewhere around World Showcase.

 The rich, creamy egg contrasts beautifully with the crispy pork belly that’s so tender it will melt away in your mouth.
 A couple of incredibly decadent bites.
 Top three dish.

-Overall, there is a lot to delight at this year’s Festival of the Arts.
-Hopefully these reviews offer an idea about what to expect.
+Overall, there is much to delight at this year’s Festival of the Arts.
+Hopefully these reviews offer some insight into what to expect.